Introduction to Writing a Successful Article

 How to Use WordPress’s Editor

 I will give a brief breakdown of the tools that you will use to make your successful article.
 The editor on WordPress is plenty powerful and even includes a few plugins to help make it easy to boost your readability AND SEO score.

 Main Text Editor and Tool Tips

 The sizeable blank text area is where you will do the majority of your work.
 Directly above the text box is the tooltips for editing your article’s contents.
 You can bold, italicise, and set up your formatting with these tooltips.
 There are buttons for adding photos, embedding YouTube content, tables, maps, links, etc. Experiment around with them and check out the appropriate areas further in the article for in-depth breakdowns of more of these functions.

 To the right of the main text, editor box is the Publish box.
 This will give you options for saving your drafts, a quick view of your readability and SEO score, your article’s visibility and publishing status, marking your article for review and also to preview how it will look when published.
 These are pretty straight forward and pretty much explain themselves.

 Categories, Tags and Featured Image

 These are the next boxes that you will find running down the right side of your screen while editing your soon to be a successful article.
-This will allow you to add your article to the correct Category and Label for which it is associated.
+This will allow you to add your article to the correct Category for which it is associated.
 You should add the appropriate tags for what your article is about.
 This will help it show up on different searches from within Google.
 Keep your tags relevant to the content, don’t go overboard with tags that won’t link up to your article’s content.

 Yoast SEO Premium